Angusdf/Practice/README.md

 # Practice
-This Repository conists of coding projects form Packt/Exercism and more.
+This Repository consists of coding projects form Packt/Exercism and more.